Mercury Orchestra

 When does the orchestra play?

-In 2023, the orchestra rehearses primarily at the Cambridge Masonic Hall, 1950 Massachusetts Avenue, Porter Square, Cambridge, MA.
-Rehearsals take place typically Sunday afternoons and Thursday evenings from mid-June to late August.
+In 2025, the orchestra will rehearse primarily at the BYSO Youth Center for Music at 235 Huntington Ave., Boston, MA 02115.
+Rehearsals typically take place Sunday afternoons or Monday evenings, and Thursday evenings, from mid-June to late August.

 Schedule: